-Betsy del Monte, founding principal of Transform Global, a Dallas-based consultancy that seeks to transform the built environment through planning, sustainability and educational projects, will headline the 2017 Rowlett Lecture Series, set for 1 – 4 p.m.
-Wednesday, March 29 in the Bethancourt Ballroom of the Texas A&M Memorial Student Center.
+Betsy del Monte, founding principal of Transform Global, a Dallas-based consultancy that seeks to transform the built environment through planning, sustainability and educational projects, headlined the 2017 Rowlett Lecture Series, March 29, 2017 in the Bethancourt Ballroom of the Texas A&M Memorial Student Center.

 The lecture series, which addresses critical issues facing the natural, virtual and built environment, is hosted annually by the CRS Center for Leadership and Management in the Design and Construction Industry at the Texas A&M College of Architecture.

-“I envision this year’s lecture as a springboard for a new collaborative approach to built environment studies that involves all the disciplines represented in our college,” said Valerian Miranda, director of the CRS Center.
+“This year’s lecture was a springboard for a new collaborative approach to built environment studies that involves all the disciplines represented in our college,” said Valerian Miranda, director of the CRS Center.

 At Transform Global, del Monte heads teams of leaders in academia and public and private sectors who work with community members to provide healthy living environments, educational opportunities for children, and preserve natural resources for future generations.

 The firm’s projects include sustainable energy, water and waste management policies for the city of Lewisville, Texas, a sustainable design for a children’s school in Uganda and the restoration of a 2,000 acre area near a north Texas dam to a public, native prairie ecosystem.